 This article reviews our overnight flight on Emirates A380 in Business Class Düsseldorf To Dubai.
 You can read our other reviews of Emirates in Business Class and Emirates First Class.
 The latter First product is rather good, but the Emirates Business Class product falls short with seats that are too narrow for a good night’s sleep.

 This flight was booked as part of a mileage run, resulting from being a frequent flyer genius or completely insane.
 The run was n Emirates A380 in Business Class Düsseldorf To Dubai and then back.
 The aim was to earn miles and to get top elite status with Emirates frequent flyer program Skywards.

 This bonkers drip was booked because of a pricing error and an unusually low Business Class fare, just €750 EUR per person.
 This crazy and exhausting adventure resulted in just 3 hours in Dubai before returning to Düsseldorf 16 hours after leaving.

 Was it worth it?

-The result Emirates Gold Member status but sitting in an aluminium tube for hours with no destination is not only a waste of time but is also not good for one’s health.
+The result Emirates Gold Member status but sitting in an aluminum tube for hours with no destination is not only a waste of time but is also not good for one’s health.
 It is not a trip I recommend or one that I will be repeating!